zama-ai/concrete/docs/dev/api/README.md

 - [`module.FheFunction`](./concrete.fhe.compilation.module.md): Fhe function class, allowing to run or simulate one function of an fhe module.
 - [`module.FheModule`](./concrete.fhe.compilation.module.md): Fhe module class, to combine computation graphs, mlir, runtime objects into a single object.
 - [`module.SimulationRt`](./concrete.fhe.compilation.module.md): Runtime object class for simulation.
+- [`module_compiler.AllComposable`](./concrete.fhe.compilation.module_compiler.md): Composition policy that allows to forward any output of the module to any of its input.
+- [`module_compiler.AllInputs`](./concrete.fhe.compilation.module_compiler.md): All the inputs of a given function of a module.
+- [`module_compiler.AllOutputs`](./concrete.fhe.compilation.module_compiler.md): All the outputs of a given function of a module.
 - [`module_compiler.DebugManager`](./concrete.fhe.compilation.module_compiler.md): A debug manager, allowing streamlined debugging.
 - [`module_compiler.FunctionDef`](./concrete.fhe.compilation.module_compiler.md): An object representing the definition of a function as used in an fhe module.
+- [`module_compiler.Input`](./concrete.fhe.compilation.module_compiler.md): The input of a given function of a module.
 - [`module_compiler.ModuleCompiler`](./concrete.fhe.compilation.module_compiler.md): Compiler class for multiple functions, to glue the compilation pipeline.
+- [`module_compiler.NotComposable`](./concrete.fhe.compilation.module_compiler.md): Composition policy that does not allow the forwarding of any output to any input.
+- [`module_compiler.Output`](./concrete.fhe.compilation.module_compiler.md): The output of a given function of a module.
+- [`module_compiler.Wire`](./concrete.fhe.compilation.module_compiler.md): A forwarding rule between an output and an input.
+- [`module_compiler.WireInput`](./concrete.fhe.compilation.module_compiler.md): A protocol for wire inputs.
+- [`module_compiler.WireOutput`](./concrete.fhe.compilation.module_compiler.md): A protocol for wire outputs.
+- [`module_compiler.Wired`](./concrete.fhe.compilation.module_compiler.md): Composition policy which allows the forwarding of certain outputs to certain inputs.
 - [`server.Server`](./concrete.fhe.compilation.server.md): Server class, which can be used to perform homomorphic computation.
 - [`specs.ClientSpecs`](./concrete.fhe.compilation.specs.md): ClientSpecs class, to create Client objects.
 - [`value.Value`](./concrete.fhe.compilation.value.md): Value class, to store scalar or tensor values which can be encrypted or clear.